osm-fr/osmose-backend/docker/README.md

 ```

-Speed improvment
+Speed improvement
 ----------------

-The postgres database inside the container can be put in memory inplace
-of file system.
+The PostgreSQL database inside the container can be put in memory instead of the file system.
 Resulting in better speed and SSD lifetime.
 ```
 docker run -it --rm --tmpfs /var/lib/postgresql osm-fr/osmose_backend ./osmose_run.py --country=comoros
 ```